 The COVID-19 vaccine can cause inflammation of the heart muscle (myocarditis) and inflammation of the outer heart lining (pericarditis). – Mayo Clinic

 Teens and young adults are most at risk.
 VAERS statistics for cardiac events are high.
 Understaffed, overwhelmed, and backlogged, the FDA has not analyzed all the data on reports of myocarditis by their projected date of January 2022 before approving the shot for children.
-There is no incentive by companies to ensure the safety of vaccine recipients because they assume no liability.
+There is no incentive by pharmaceutical companies to ensure the safety of vaccine recipients because they assume no liability.

 In June 2021, the Center for Disease Control and Prevention’s Advisory Committee on Immunization practices reported a likely link between mRNA COVID-19 vaccinations and myocarditis, particularly in people 39 and younger.
 A CDC spokesperson told Reuters, “It is true that since 1990 most of the myocarditis and pericarditis reports to VAERS were made after the U.S. COVID-19 vaccination program began.”
 Myocarditis is a condition that can weaken the heart and affect its electrical system.